 Several seals of this period remind us that the territories surrounding the future New York were called New Belgium.
 The first seal from 1623, bears a beaver - at the time, the trappers were almost the only ones to exploit the country -, encircled by the words "Sigillum Novi Belgii".
 The seal of the New-Amsterdam from 1654 mention "Sigillum Amstellodamensis in Novo Belgio".

-In 1626, Pierre Minuit, one of the Walloon immigrants and governor of New Belgium, became famous by the purchase of Manhattan Island.
+In 1626, Pierre Minuit, one of the Walloon immigrants and governor of New Belgium, became famous for the purchase of Manhattan Island.
 He bought it from the Manhattan Indians in exchange for glittering beads and other trinkets.
 The total value was about sixty guilders or $ 24.

 The name Hoboken, well-known district west of Manhattan, comes from a municipality near Antwerp, Flanders.
 Communipaw, in Jersey City, is the contraction of the Community of Pauw.
 Michel De Pauw, a native of Ghent in Flanders, had also bought Staten Island from the Indians in 1630.

 On May 20, 1924, for the tercentenary of the founding of New York, a monument was erected in honor of the Walloon settlers, on the site of Battery Park, in the southern part of Manhattan.